 York, sometimes called The City of a Thousand Ghosts, has been touted for decades as the most haunted city in the UK, in Europe, even the entire world.

 When you consider that York has a rich history that goes back almost two thousand years, to the time of the Roman Empire, it’s not all that surprising that there’s a haunted vibe possessing the city.
-If you’re looking for some of the most interesting ghost stories, haunted places, and ghost tours in the UK, haunted York is the city you’re looking for.

 The City of a Thousand Ghosts is, unsurprisingly, bustling with supernatural beings.
 To hear the tales, it’s almost a surprise that the streets aren’t packed with misty, transparent lost souls.